alexnguyen9/alexnguyen.github.io/project/lolaram.md

 ### Design

-First I thought about how I was going to design a data matrix, how to account for 2 teams, and the 135 champions.
-If we let a single row represent a single match, we can define 135 columns as the features, reresenting each of the 135 champions, then each of the champions in the blue team will be marked as "+1" and the champions will be marked as a "-1", while all the other unpicked champions are left as "0".
-Then the target can be a binary variable indicated whether the blue team won or loss.
+I thought about how I was going to design a data matrix, and how to account for 2 teams and the 145 champions.
+If we let a single row represent a single match, we can define 145 columns as the features, reresenting each of the 145 champions, then each of the champions in the blue team will be marked as "+1" and the champions will be marked as a "-1", while all the other unpicked champions are left as "0".
+The target can be a binary variable indicated whether the blue team won or loss.

 Thus for match $i$ the associated data vector is given by: